hansemannn/titanium-review-dialog/README.md

 <img src="example/example-screen.png" width="320" alt="Example" />

 ### Summary
-Use the iOS StoreKit API in your Ttanium application.
+Use the iOS StoreKit API in your Titanium application.
 Also use a native Android dialog for best parity.

 ### Requirements